tomMoulard/htransformation/README.md

 ```

 ## How to dev

 ```bash
 $ docker run -d --network host containous/whoami -port 5000
 # traefik --config-file traefik.yml
 ```

 ## How to use

-To choose a Rule, you have to fill the `Type` field with either
+To choose a Rule you have to fill the `Type` field with one of the following:

+- 'Del'             : to Delete a header
+- 'Join'            : to Join values on a header
 - 'Rename'          : to rename a header
+- 'RewriteValueRule': to rewrite header values
 - 'Set'             : to Set a header
-- 'Del'     : to Delete a header
-- 'Join'    : to Join values on a header

 Each Rule can be named with the `Name` field

 ### Rename

-A Rename rule need 2 arguments
+A Rule Rename needs two arguments.

 - `Header`, the regex of the header you want to replace
 - `Value`, the new header